compilatio/moodle-plagiarism_compilatio/README.txt

 CHANGES

+3.2.1
+- Fix for Moodle instances using php7

 3.2.0
 - Added a tab in the administration section of the plugin to manage documents in error
 - [Fix] Replace deprecated callback before_standard_top_of_body_html in Moodle 4.4 to new hook callback